durgesh2301/DemoApplication_DB_First/README.md

 •	Clean separation of concerns with repository and service layers
 •	Modern .NET 8 features and C# 12 syntax
 This project serves as a solid foundation for building scalable, maintainable, and testable web APIs in .NET.

+Getting Started
+1. Clone the repository.
+2. Update the appsettings.json with your SQL Server connection string.
+3. Build and run the solution.
+4. Use the Console UI or API endpoints to interact with the system.